spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe/stripe-checkout-with-third-party-frontends.md

 ---
-title: Project guidelines for Stripe - Headless implementation
+title: Stripe checkout with third-party frontends
 description: Learn how to implement Stripe using ACP
 last_updated: Nov 8, 2024
 template: howto-guide-template
 related:
    - title: Stripe
      link: docs/pbc/all/payment-service-provider/page.version/base-shop/third-party-integrations/stripe/stripe.html
-redirect_from:
-   - /docs/pbc/all/payment-service-provider/202311.0/third-party-integrations/stripe/install-stripe.html
-   - /docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/install-stripe.html
-   - /docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/integrate-stripe.html

 ---

-## Implementing Stripe for checkout in a headless application

-Use this approach for headless applications with third-party frontends.
+This document describes the approaches to implementing Stripe checkout with third-party frontends.

-### Install modules
+## Install modules

 Install or upgrade the modules to the specified or later versions:
 - `spryker/kernel-app:1.2.0`
 - `spryker/payment:5.24.0`
 - `spryker/payments-rest-api:1.3.0`

-### Pre-order payment flow
+## Pre-order payment flow

 When Stripe is integrated into a headless application, orders are processed using a pre-order payment flow: